-The evaluation led to new draft employment guidelines announced by the Commission in April 2003.
-The Employment Strategy now comprises three main objectives: 1.
-Full employment; 2.
-Improving quality and productivity at work; and 3.
-Strengthening social cohesion and inclusion.
-Following these are 10 ‘priorities for action’ to be implemented by the Member States in pursuit of the main objectives.
-The third of these priorities is to ‘address change and promote adaptability in work.’
+This evaluation led to new draft employment guidelines announced by the Commission in April 2003.
+The European Employment Strategy now comprises three main objectives: i) full employment; ii) the improvement of quality and productivity at work; and iii) the strengthening of social cohesion and inclusion.
+Member States must also implement 10 ‘priorities for action’ in pursuit of these main objectives.
+The third of these 10 priorities is to ‘address change and promote adaptability in work’.

-The guidelines have consistently emphasised, in the words of the 2003 version, ‘strong involvement of the social partners’ at European and particularly at national level, ‘to ensure effective implementation… in all areas under their responsibility, in particular concerning the management of change and adaptability’.
-However, the annual reports on adaptability and quality in work have regularly highlighted the inadequacy of the role of the social partners in the implementation of the European Employment Strategy and called for more active engagement on their part in this process.
+The guidelines have consistently highlighted the importance of strong involvement of the social partners at European and especially at national level ‘to ensure effective implementation […] in all areas under their responsibility, in particular concerning the management of change and adaptability’.
+However, the annual reports on adaptability and quality in work have regularly highlighted the weak role of the social partners in the implementation of the European Employment Strategy, and have called for more active engagement on their part in this process.

 In the context of the proclamation of the European Pillar of Social Rights (November 2017), the European Commission has made a proposal for a directive on transparent and predictable working conditions in the European Union.
 In this proposed directive, adaptability is one of the key elements that must be balanced with the need to promote more secure and predictable employment.
 The directive considers adaptability to be a necessary ingredient for maintaining labour market innovations, and therefore focuses on its regulatory dimension.
 In this context, the text states that the adaptability of new forms of employment to changes in the economic context has enabled new business models to develop, including in the collaborative economy.
 Adaptability has also enabled entry into the labour market for people who previously would have been excluded.